North Geelong Warriors FC: The 1970s

 In 1972, the Club competed in the Victorian Provisional League for the first time in its history.
 The season was marred by an incident involving an altercation with a referee in North Geelong's Round 6 match against Werribee which saw the club immediately expelled from the Victorian Provisional League.
 The VSF disallowed the club from competing in any further matches that year.

 North Geelong was accepted back into the BGDSA competition in 1973, where it was, for the majority of seasons, the dominant force in the league.
 Croatia won the BDGSA league five times in six years between 1973 and 1978.

 Return to State competition

 In 1979, North Geelong re-joined the Victorian Provisional League, run by the VSF, and was placed into Division Three.
 North finished in a very respectable third place.
-Also in 1979, North Geelong Croatia bought a block of land in Lara where its current Elcho park home base on Gibbons Road now stands.
+Two years earlier, North Geelong Croatia bought a block of land in Lara where its current Elcho park home base on Gibbons Road now stands.
 The land cost a sum of $12,000.